PEXANE2/azure-docs.tr-tr/articles/virtual-network/tutorial-connect-virtual-networks-powershell.md

 ---
-title: Sanal ağ eşlemesi ile sanal ağları bağlama-PowerShell | Microsoft Docs
+title: Sanal ağları VNet eşleme ile bağlama-Azure PowerShell
 description: Bu makalede, Azure PowerShell kullanarak sanal ağ eşlemesi ile sanal ağları bağlamayı öğreneceksiniz.
 services: virtual-network
 documentationcenter: virtual-network
 author: KumudD
-manager: twooley
-editor: ''
 tags: azure-resource-manager
 Customer intent: I want to connect two virtual networks so that virtual machines in one virtual network can communicate with virtual machines in the other virtual network. ms.assetid: ''